lazysince87/brokebites/README.md

 ## 🙏 Acknowledgments

 - Team JAMBOREE for the amazing collaboration
-- Flutter and Spring Boot communities for excellent documentation
+- React Native and Spring Boot communities for excellent documentation
 - Spoonacular API for recipe data
 - MongoDB for database services
+- Auth0 for authentication services

 ---